 We also promote use of the OraSure® device directly to insurance companies for life insurance risk assessment.
 Insurance companies then make their own decision regarding which laboratory to use to supply their collection devices and testing services.
-We sell our OraSure® Western blot confirmatory test directly to insurance testing laboratories for use in confirming oral fluid specimens collected with our OraSure® device that initially test positive for HIV-1.

 There exists a wide range of policy limits where our OraSure® product is being used.
 In general, many (but not all) of our insurance company customers use the OraSure® device in connection with life insurance policies having face amounts of up to \$250,000, with some customers using the device for policies of up to \$500,000 in amount.
 Some insurance companies have chosen to extend their testing to lower policy limits where they did not test at all before, while others have used OraSure® to replace some of their blood and urine-based testing.
 In recent years, some insurance customers have adopted a "Simplified Issues" policy, where lab testing is no longer required and instead the applicant completes a questionnaire about personal behaviors.